Top 10 Japanese Candlestick Trading Patterns in 2024

 2. Marubozu

-Marubozu originates from the Japanese word for 'bald.'
-It implies a candlestick that has no wick at all.
-A green Marubozu opens and closes at its most minimal and maximum levels separately.
+The term Marubozu comes from the Japanese word for "bald," which is a perfect description because a Marubozu candlestick has no wick at all.
+In other words, it’s all body.
+A green Marubozu opens at the lowest price and closes at the highest price.

-If we picture the move inside a green Marubozu, there'd be no price activity above or underneath the open and close prices.
-This makes a bald green stick a sign of exact bullish sentiment.
-Bulls pushed the market's price higher with opposing from bears.
+If we think about what happens during the formation of a green Marubozu, there’s no price movement above or below the opening and closing prices.
+This makes a green Marubozu a clear sign of strong bullish sentiment.
+The bulls pushed the market’s price higher without much resistance from the bears, which shows their dominance.

 Japanese Candlestick Trading Patterns